 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Paynell are characterized by many spelling variations

 .
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Paynell include Payne, Paine, Paynell, Pane, Pain and others.

 Early Notables of the Paynell family (pre 1700)

 Outstanding amongst the family at this time was Peter Payne (died 1455), English lollard and Taborite, born at Hough-on-the-Hill, near Grantham, Lincolnshire; Saint John Paine (1532-1582), English Catholic priest and martyr; Elizabeth Pain (c.

-1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of...
-Another 114 words (8 lines of text) are included under the topic Early Paynell Notables in all our PDF Extended History products and printed products wherever possible.
+1652-1704), sometimes spelled Payne, English spinster in Boston who was brought to trial after the death of her child, she was acquitted of the murder charge but found guilty of negligence, fined, and flogged, some believe is the inspiration for the character Hester Prynne in the novel The Scarlet...
+Another 82 words (6 lines of text) are included under the topic Early Paynell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Paynell family to Ireland